stanleychuys/Temp_Readme_Files/README_meta-runbmc-nuvoton.md

       bitbake -C fetch openldap
       bitbake obmc-phosphor-image
       ```
-    * Program the updated image into Poleg.
+    * Program the updated image into BMC.

 5. Test LDAP server.

-    * Connect Poleg to the PC running Ubuntu with an ethernet cable and power on it.
+    * Connect BMC to the PC running Ubuntu with an ethernet cable and power on it.
-    * Log in Poleg from the console program (like Tera Term) with the root account (root/0penBmc).
+    * Log in BMC from the console program (like Tera Term) with the root account (root/0penBmc).
-      > _The console program is used to display a debug console provided by Poleg._
+      > _The console program is used to display a debug console provided by BMC._

     * The IP address for the LDAP server is 192.168.0.101 for now.
-    * Set up IP addresses for Poleg and Ubuntu so that they can ping each other.
+    * Set up IP addresses for BMC and Ubuntu so that they can ping each other.
-      + For example, set Poleg's IP address to 192.168.0.2.
+      + For example, set BMC's IP address to 192.168.0.2.
 Input the following command in the console program.
         ```
         ifconfig eth2 192.168.0.2
         ```

-        > _Please replace **192.168.0.2** with your IP configuration for Poleg._
+        > _Please replace **192.168.0.2** with your IP configuration for BMC._

     * Execute the following command in the console program.
       ```